libp2p/docs/content/reference/dos-mitigation.md

 ## Leverage the resource manager to limit resource usage (go-libp2p only)

 go-libp2p includes a powerful [resource manager](https://github.com/libp2p/go-libp2p/tree/master/p2p/host/resource-manager) that keeps track of resources used for each protocol, peer, connection, and more.
 You can use it within your protocol implementation to make sure you don't allocate more than some predetermined amount of memory per connection.
 It's basically a resource accounting abstraction that you can make use of in your own application.

-## Rate limiting incoming connections (go-libp2p only)
+## Rate limiting incoming connections

-Depending on your use case, it can help to limit the number of inbound connections.
+Depending on your use case, it can help to limit the rate of inbound connections.
 You can use go-libp2p's [ConnectionGater](https://pkg.go.dev/github.com/libp2p/go-libp2p-core/connmgr#ConnectionGater) and `InterceptAccept` for this.
 For a concrete example, take a look at how Prysm implements their [Connection Gater](https://github.com/prysmaticlabs/prysm/blob/63a8690140c00ba6e3e4054cac3f38a5107b7fb2/beacon-chain/p2p/connection_gater.go#L43).

+js-libp2p has a similar [connection gater](https://github.com/libp2p/js-libp2p/blob/master/doc/CONFIGURATION.md#configuring-connection-gater) that can be configured on node start up and also allows you to [drop connections from peers that try to open too many connections too quickly](https://github.com/libp2p/js-libp2p/blob/master/doc/LIMITS.md#inbound-connection-threshold).

 # Monitoring your application